 The school counseling concentration stresses key subject areas including professional research, social and cultural foundations, human growth and development, helping relationships, and professional orientation.
 The 60–credit curriculum includes 12 credits of foundation courses, 18 credits of core school counseling courses, eight credits of beginning practice courses, and 22 credits of advanced practice courses.
 Some of the degree’s notable classes include lifespan development implications for counseling, cultures and counseling, and addiction counseling.

 Along with standard coursework, this online master’s in school counseling includes both a practicum and an internship requirement.
 The 200–hour practicum serves as preparation for the internship, allowing candidates to build professional experience in a supervised education setting.
 The internship requires a minimum of 600 hours and offers candidates the chance to develop their own counseling practice in a K–12 school under expert supervision.
 The program concludes with a two–credit professional identity capstone course where students reflect on and develop their notions of professional counseling.

-Wake Forest is regionally accredited by the Commission on Colleges of the Southern Association of Colleges and Schools.
+Wake Forest University is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 7. Indiana Wesleyan University

 Affiliated with the Wesleyan Church, Indiana Wesleyan University is a private Christian school based in the city of Marion, located about 85 miles northeast of Indianapolis.
 With an enrollment of over 15,000 students, IWU ranks as the largest Christian school in the state.
 The school also features a sizeable online program that serves students across the country.
 IWU’s online master of arts in school counseling integrates counseling theory and practice with Christian morals, training candidates to serve as professional school counselors who can address each student’s academic and social needs.